WinClassic/winclassic.github.io/quickstart.md

 ### Restore Classic Sound Events

-Windows killed off the logon/logoff and Startup sounds starting from Windows 7.
+Windows killed off the logon/logoff and Startup sounds starting with Windows 7.
 To restore these without resorting to registry tweaks or using other dubious methods, you can use "ClassicSounds", a simple program that adds itself as a service and enables the sounds to play properly.

 Link: <https://winclassic.boards.net/thread/329/w10-restore-logon-shutdown-sounds>